George Augustus Robinson: Chief Protector of Aborigines in Port Phillip District

 Robinson was keen to remove himself of responsibility at Wybalenna and in 1839 accepted the position of Protector of Aborigines in the newly colonised Port Phillip District in present-day Victoria.
 Robinson took his family and seventeen Aboriginal Tasmanians from Wybalenna with him as servants.
 Robinson was assigned with four Assistant Protectors, William Thomas, James Dredge, Edward Stone Parker and Charles Sievwright.

 Robinson established himself and his family in Melbourne, buying a prime parcel of land in South Yarra.
 He took a census of Aboriginal people living at the fringes of the settlement and noted the high rates introduced disease and morbidity amongst them.
 However, he was mostly unable or unwilling to alleviate their plight.
 He did, though, take an active role in advocating for better legal rights for the Aborigines especially after the Lettsom raid, where the colonial government used the military and police to force the expulsion of Indigenous people from Melbourne.

 During his decade of service as Chief Protector he made more than 20 expeditions into the four districts of the Aboriginal Protectorate located in what is now Victoria.

 In 1841 and 1842, Robinson traveled to western Victoria with Tunnerminnerwait where he investigated and reported on the Convincing Ground massacre that had occurred in 1833 or 1834.
 In 1841 he investigated a gunshot incident, and whilst travelling came across the aboriginal aquaculture site of Lake Condah, recording its dimensions.

 His journals are regarded as amongst the most important documents on the early years of European settlement in Victoria.
 They offer significant observations on Koorie culture, early Melbourne personalities, the landscape and settler society.

 Later life

 The Port Phillip Protectorate was abolished on 31 December 1849, with Robinson receiving a pension.
 He returned to England in 1852 and the following year married Rose Pyne, with whom he had another five children.
 The couple spent five years living in Europe, mostly in Paris and Rome.
 In 1859 they settled in Bath, England, where Robinson died on 18 October 1866 at the age of 75.

+Family

+One of his children was Charles Robinson.
+He and his son Charles both collected many vocabulary lists from various Aboriginal individuals throughout Tasmania.